glzbcrt/serial/README.md

 ## Step 3 - Run the solution
 Now the final part.

-Connect your serial loopback device in the serial port we want to detect and run your program.
+Connect your serial loopback device in the serial port you want to detect and run the sample program.
 You should see the following output:

 ```